ZalaPopal/Global_E_Commerce-Project/README.md

 - How do sales and profit trends vary across regions and product categories?
 - Which customer segment is the most profitable?
 - What is the impact of discounts on overall profitability?
-- Are there seasonal patterns in ordering behavior?
 - Which payment methods are preferred in different regions?
 - How do shipping costs affect profit margins across geographies?